 Field Field Type Description headerInfo Structure See HEADER_INFO. terminalAlias Character string List of alias addresses by which other terminals can identify this terminal. supportedPrefix Character string Prefix associated with the supported protocol.

 RCF_RESPONSE_MSG

 The RCF_RESPONSE_MSG structure is used to process RCF responses from the external application.
-This structure contains the following:
+This structure contains the fields shown in Table 5-34: